Introduction: 250 to 5000 Watts PWM DC/AC 220V Power Inverter

 21> Please click on the "I've made it" button/icon if you did build the circuit so I know how many people benefit from this design.

-22> Testing your completed circuit with crocodile clips or thin wires WILL NOT WORK !
+22> Testing the circuit on a breadboardwith crocodile clips or thin wires WILL NOT WORK !
 You'll get wrong voltage readings.
+Don't come back crying that you're getting a 150v output or so.